I’m Shane McLean, a.k.a “The Balance Guy” and I’m the operator and main contributor to this website.

 It’s about spending quality time with friends and family.
 It is about having the right amount of carbs, proteins, and fats to get to or maintain an ideal bodyweight.
 It’s about balancing exercise with life while putting the fun back into both.

-In todays, heavily-scheduled, electronically plugged-in world, where we stare at our screens to check our emails and texts and sit for too long without moving, there is a real disconnect with people and our bodies.
+In today’s, heavily-scheduled, electronically plugged-in world, where you stare at your smart phones, check your emails/texts and generally sit for too long, there is a real disconnect between you and your body.

 This is where I can help you.